apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example returns an array of unique `OriginState` values from the `flight-carriers` datasource, grouped by `Reporting_Airline`.
+The following example returns arrays of unique values from the `OriginState` column in the `flight-carriers` datasource, grouped by `Reporting_Airline`.

 ```sql
 SELECT "Reporting_Airline", ARRAY_AGG(DISTINCT "OriginState", 50000) AS "Origin"